Bitrue-exchange/COIN-M-Future-open-api-docs/README.md

 * All requests are based on the Https protocol, and the Content-Type in the request header information needs to be uniformly set to:'application/json'
 * For the interface of the GET method, the parameters must be sent in the query string
-* For the interface of the POST method, the parameters must be sent in the request body
+* The interface of the POST method, the parameters must be sent in the request body
 * Parameters may be sent in any order.

 ## LIMITS

 * There will be a limited frequency description below each interface.
+* A 429 will be returned when either rate limit is violated.
 * A 429 will be returned when either rate limit is violated.

 ## Endpoint Security Type